What Is the Best TRT Protocol?

 Natural testosterone levels can range from minimal amounts, which may require treatment, to higher levels, reaching up to approximately 30 nmol/l.

 Different people feel differently depending on their testosterone levels.
-Things like how sensitive their androgen receptors are, how much oestrogen they make from testosterone, their natural levels of SHBG, and how quickly they convert testosterone to DHT all affect this.
+Factors such as the sensitivity of their androgen receptors, the amount of estrogen produced from testosterone, their natural levels of SHBG, and the rate of testosterone conversion to DHT all influence this.

 Because of these differences, people react differently to doses of testosterone.
 Doctors use this information to decide how much testosterone to give and how often.